Skip to content

 Your contract might also include a non-compete clause.
 That way, you have exclusivity over the content they’re helping you to produce.

-How should you choose your influencer?
+How should you choose your B2B influencer?

 And don’t forget.
 Not every influencer will want to work with you.
 It will depend on your requirements or the level of control you’d like to have.

-It can be helpful to test the waters first.
-Before you commit to a long-term arrangement.
-Check to see if there’s an alignment in workflow, vision and execution.
+It can be helpful to test the waters first before you commit to a long-term arrangement.
+Check to see if there’s an alignment in workflow, vision, and execution.

 Liam says:

-“If there’s alignment and mutual benefit to working together, then often influencers won’t mind contributing for free in some form at the beginning of your working relationship.”
+“If there’s alignment and mutual benefit to working together, then often B2B influencers won’t mind contributing for free in some form at the beginning of your working relationship.”

 Don’t forget to collect qualitative feedback or count how many people dropped off.
 That way, you can gauge how engaged people were in the webinar.